 What is a VA?
-An executive assistant who works from their own office, not yours
+An executive assistant who works from their own office, rather than yours.

 Adam Fidler of Adept Executive Consulting defines the role of an Executive PA thus:

-“I’m a neutral and independent advisor to my Executive, who enables the day-to-day management routines that enhance the effectiveness of my boss and the organisation as a whole.
-I operate as a business manager in my own right – and I am an integral part of the management team. ...
-I am not a business partner as I sit in the core of the business; and I am not an optional extra – my role is mandatory to the success of my Executive.”
+“I’m a neutral and independent advisor to my Executive who enables the day-to-day management routines that enhance the effectiveness of my boss and the organisation as a whole.
+I operate as a business manager in my own right – and I am an integral part of the management team.”

 The difference between an EA and a VA (virtual assistant - often known as a virtual PA) is simply geography: the EA works in your office location, whilst the VA works in his/hers.